KennyHT/learn-kubernetes/labs/reconciliation-loop-testing.md

-# Testing the Reconciliation Loop
+# Testing the reconciliation loop

-Let’s manually delete all of the Pods from the docker namespace and see what Kubernetes does.
+Let's manually delete all of the Pods from the `docker` Namespace and see what Kubernetes does.

-First, let's setup a termial that will watch the status of the Pods in the `docker` namespace.
+First, let's set up a terminal that will watch the status of the Pods in the `docker` Namespace.

-    watch kubectl get pods --namespace=docker —watch
+    watch kubectl get pods --namespace=docker

+Or if you don't have watch installed:

+    kubectl get pods --namespace=docker --watch

-Now in another terminal, delete the Pods.
+In another terminal, delete all Pods from the `docker` Namespace.

     kubectl delete --all pods --namespace=docker

-Without us having to do anything, Kubernetes observed that the desired state was no longer the current state and sprung into action.
+Kubernetes observed that the desired state was no longer the current state and took action.

-Wouldn’t it be cool if we could see exactly what Kubernetes was doing?
-Let’s do the same thing again but this time, we’ll tail the events log.
+Wouldn't it be cool to see what Kubernetes did in more detail?
+Lets do the same thing again but this time, we'll tail the events log.

     make event-stream